Affordable broadband, landline and TV provider Plusnet has revealed that it is launching its own mobile network.

 Plusnet says it will have UK–based customer service lines too, making this a network that’s very hard to ignore.

 Looking to compare SIM only deals?
-Find a selection at our dedicated compare page.
+Find a selection at our dedicated SIM only comparison page.